 This travel journal is about to celebrate its 2nd birthday but I have yet to write anything about my hometown.
 Oh yes, I am Athenian and I feel guilty I have posted nothing about my beloved and sooo controversial Athens!
-But, in my defence, there is a reason for that.
-I have noticed that there are 2 types of tourists in Athens : the tourists who loved the city and wish they could have spent more time but they didn’t know in advance that they would like it and the tourists who advice against Athens with phrases like “Skip Athens”, “good for 1 day only” etc. Of course every opinion is subjective and personal but I sometimes feel that the later opinion affects negatively the wannabe visitors in Athens.
-Oh and Athens beyond Acropolis has so much to offer!
+But, in my defense, there is a reason for that.
+I have noticed that there are 2 types of tourists in Athens: the tourists who loved the city and wish they could have spent more time but they didn’t know in advance that they would like it and the tourists who advise against Athens with phrases like “Skip Athens”, “good for 1 day only” etc. Of course, every opinion is subjective and personal but I sometimes feel that the latter opinion affects negatively the wannabe visitors in Athens.
+Oh, and Athens beyond Acropolis has so much to offer!
 This is the reason I decided to write down 5+1 cool things to do in Athens (hidden gems!) super convenient to be done from the city centre (that you will be probably based anyway) which are definitely missed by the “one day in Athens” rush visitors.
 No ancient ruins and museums this time, let’s experience Athens like a local and have some fun!

 2. Swim in Athens Riviera & Visit Lake Vouliagmeni

-Tip: in the summertime both buses are packed and a bit… smelly, avoid the weekends at all costs (trust me 😆😆) and start VERY early!
-Even if you rent a car do not drive this route on weekends unless you want to risk to do a half an hour route in 2+ hours!
+Tip: in the summertime, both buses are packed and a bit… smelly, avoid the weekends at all costs (trust me !) and start VERY early!
+Even if you rent a car do not drive this route on weekends unless you want to risk doing a half an hour route in 2+ hours!